 And while we may think we never compare our children, it can come up in subtle ways: “Look, Daniel already has his shoes on.”
 You are telling the child they are less capable than Daniel.
 Comparing your child to others can also lead to poor self-esteem (Daniel is better than me) or damaged relationships because of envy (Daniel is better than me, so Mom loves him more).

 Instead, meet your child where they are and show them they’re doing more than they could before.
-“I see that you got your shoes out and ready to go.
+“I see that you got your shoes out and are ready to go.
 That’s awesome.
 Let’s work on putting them on together.”

 It’s also important to remember that positive comparisons are still comparisons, so you should avoid them.
 “You did such a great job sharing your toys today, even though some of your friends had a very hard time sharing.”
 Yes, you’re proud your child thought to share, but everyone grows at their own pace.
 That growth can be nonlinear too: growth today, a little backslide tomorrow.
 Plus, there will be situations where your child is the one who isn’t ready yet, or ready today.